NicoloMoretti/barracks/docs/scripting-guide.md

 But Barracks would refuse to let you use 'scout-type' inside the commands you want to, since it would tell you the constant is a number and not necessarily a parameter of class unit line.

+To avoid that you have to do define a parameter alias:

 #### Parameters

-To avoid that you have to do define a parameter variable:
+Parameters aliases can be defined with the 'param' keyword, in the global region of the code (outside control-structures):

 ```text